Battle of Sluys: Earlier activities

 The loss of their galleys reduced the threat posed by the French to the English south coast and freed the English ships for offensive operations.
-During the winter and the spring of 1340, the French ports of Dieppe, Le Treport and Mers were successfully raided.
+During the winter and the spring of 1340, the French ports of Dieppe, Le Treport, and Mers were successfully raided.
 The French fell back on the English expedient of requisitioning merchant ships.
 Philip ordered the collection of 200 ships, mostly Norman, into a "Great Army of the Sea".
-Contemporary French documents record the fleet's size as 202 vessels: 6 galleys, 7 royal warships, 22 oared barges and 167 merchant vessels.
+Contemporary French documents record the fleet's size as 202 vessels: 6 galleys, 7 royal warships, 22 oared barges, and 167 merchant vessels.
 The crew complement was over 19,000, but they only included 150 men-at-arms and 500 crossbowmen.
 It was commanded by the Breton knight Hugues Quiéret, the Admiral of France, and Nicolas Béhuchet, the Grand Constable of France, the senior figure in the French military hierarchy.
-The six galleys were commanded by Pietro Barbavera, who had learnt his trade in the Mediterranean as a corsair.
+The six galleys were commanded by Pietro Barbavera, who had learned his trade in the Mediterranean as a corsair.

 Although Gascony was the cause of the war, Edward was able to spare few resources for it, and determined to campaign with his main force in north-eastern France in 1340.
-He wished to land his army and link up with his continental allies: several states of the Holy Roman Empire; and the Flemings, who had revolted against France during the winter and launched an April offensive, which had failed.
+He wished to land his army and link up with his continental allies: several states of the Holy Roman Empire, and the Flemings, who had revolted against France during the winter and launched an April offensive, which had failed.
 A French offensive against these forces commenced on 18 May, meeting with mixed fortunes; Edward's outnumbered allies were desperate for the English army to reinforce them.